-Teachers College will remain open, but all classes for the Fall 2020 semester will be conducted online.
+Teachers College will remain open, but the majority of classes for the Summer 2021 term(s) will be conducted online.

 Administrative offices will operate remotely until further notice.
 Visit the TC Preparedness Website for information on COVID-19, symptoms and current recommendations.
 Coping with the Coronavirus - click here for additional resources to help you manage your mental health during this stressful time.